HafsaHameed457/F-Info/rqs.md

 ## What is React-Material UI?
 React Material UI is an open-source React component library, offering prebuilt components for creating React applications.
 Developed by Google in 2014, it’s compatible with JavaScript frameworks like Angular.js and Vue.js.
 Renowned for its quality designs and easy customization, it’s favored by developers for rapid development.

+## What is flux architecture in redux?

+Flux architecture in Redux is a design pattern used for managing application state in a unidirectional data flow.
+In this architecture, actions are dispatched to modify the store, which holds the entire application state.
+The store sends the updated state to the view (UI), and the cycle repeats when new actions are triggered.
+Redux follows this structure to ensure a predictable and maintainable state management system for large applications.